openequella/openEQUELLA/Dev/docs/reactjs.md

     HelloWorldPage -> "hello"
 ```

-Make the entry point render the component when it's Route is selected (in `IndexPage.purs`):
+Make the entry point render the component when it's Route is selected (in `Main.purs`):

 ```purescript
 import TSComponents (helloWorldClass)